A Moon Shaped Pool: Tour

-Radiohead toured Europe, North America, and Japan from May to October 2016, joined by the second drummer, Clive Deamer.
+Radiohead toured Europe, North America and Japan from May to October 2016.
+As with the King of Limbs tour, Radiohead were joined by a second drummer, Clive Deamer.
 They began a second US tour in March 2017, culminating in April with a headline slot at the Coachella Festival in California.
+The tour was supported by James Blake, Oliver Coates, the Jewish-Arabic band Dudu Tassa and the Kuwaitis, and Jonny Greenwood's project Junun.

 A European tour followed in June and July with further festival shows, including Radiohead's third headline performance at Glastonbury Festival in the UK.
-In 2018, Radiohead toured North and South America from April to August, including four nights at Madison Square Garden in New York City, with Jonny Greenwood's project Junun as the support act.
-The tour was the 61st-highest-grossing of 2018, earning over $28 million USD.
+In 2018, Radiohead toured North and South America from April to August, including four nights at Madison Square Garden in New York City.
+The worldwide tour was the 61st-highest-grossing of 2018, earning more than US$28 million.

-The Moon Shaped Pool tour included a performance in Tel Aviv on 19 July 2017, disregarding the Boycott, Divestment and Sanctions campaign for an international cultural boycott of Israel.
-The decision was criticised by artists including the musician Roger Waters and the filmmaker Ken Loach, and a petition urging Radiohead to cancel the concert was signed by more than 50 prominent figures.
+On 19 July 2017, Radiohead performed in Tel Aviv, disregarding the Boycott, Divestment and Sanctions campaign for an international cultural boycott of Israel.
+The decision was criticised by creative figures including Roger Waters and Ken Loach, and a petition urging Radiohead to cancel the concert was signed by more than 50 prominent figures.
 Yorke responded in a statement: "Playing in a country isn't the same as endorsing the government.
 Music, art and academia is about crossing borders not building them, about open minds not closed ones, about shared humanity, dialogue and freedom of expression."
+A concert in Glasgow was attended by pro-Palestinian protestors, triggering anger from Yorke on stage.
+The Israeli musician Dudu Tassa said Radiohead selected his band to support them in the US because they wanted to bring people from Israel after performing in Tel Aviv.